 High Profile Cases

-Video clips of Mr. Futerman’s more publicized cases include the Batra stabbing manslaughter charge that occurred at Starbucks café.
-Mr. Batra was aquitted.
+Video clips of Mr. Futerman’s more publicized cases include the recent case of Cara Ryan, the teacher accused of murdering her ex-husband, a former St. Petersburg police officer.
+She was acquitted in less than two hours, the trial is scheduled to air on NBC Dateline in April.
+In the Batra stabbing manslaughter charge that occurred at Starbucks café, Mr. Batra was acquitted.
 The highly publicized Virgin Mary vandalism case, Mr. Futerman’s client did not receive a conviction of guilt.
 The Alan Smith racketeering case involving the alleged bid rigging from Pinellas County school employees resulted in a 5 to 1 not guilty verdict with an ultimate hung jury and finally the racketeering case being dropped after the hung jury.
 The Warrington DUI Manslaughter charge resulted in an acquittal of the manslaughter.
 The double DUI manslaughter involving the son of a Deputy, resulted in a double acquittal of the DUI manslaughter.
 He also represented 1 of the 25 defendants that were arrested as part of Operation Grim Reaper that was featured on NBC report on “How to Catch a Predator.”
 Out of the 25 arrested, 24 were incarcerated.
 Mr. Futerman’s client is free having been acquitted of all charges.
-Finally, Mr. Futerman is currently representing the beloved school teacher who is charged with murdering her high school sweetheart, a police officer.
-The trial is scheduled to air on NBC Dateline, and CBS 48 hours in May of 2015.
 Mr. Futerman has also been asked to be a legal expert for local news channels including NBC and ABC, as well as been asked for his legal opinion in the St. Petersburg Times and the Tampa Tribune.
+Mr. Futerman has been asked to appear on the Dr. Phil show this year, the CBS 48 Hours show and the Lifetime Network.
 Because of Mr. Futerman’s experience in trial, handling media in high profile cases, and clients accused of many crimes, we are well versed in sheltering our clients from media exposure, handling these types of cases and getting very favorable results in highly publicized cases.

 Our Many Happy Clients